810 women die every day from complications related to pregnancy and childbirth.

 Menstrual hygiene is vital to the empowerment and well-being of women and girls around the world.
 We work closely with local partners to improve access to menstrual hygiene supplies and provide menstrual education for adolescent girls, allowing them to manage their menstruation safely and with dignity.

 Donate to HPIC’s Women's and Children's Health Program

 Related to Women’s and Children’s Health

-Last month, UN Women released their Progress on the SDGs: The gender snapshot 2021 report, presenting the latest data on…
+In September, UN Women released their Progress on the SDGs: The gender snapshot 2021 report, presenting the latest data on…

 Health Partners International of Canada welcomes the development of the first approved malaria vaccine